luch91/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the scripts in this folder describes the project
+each script in this project describes the project